lusaxweb/vuesax/docs/components/avatar.md

 ## Icon

-You can change the main icon of the Avatar with the property `vs-icon`
+You can change the main icon of the Avatar with the property `icon`

 ::: tip
 Vuesax use the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).

-This icon is only displayed when there is no property as `vs-text` o `vs-src`
+This icon is only displayed when there is no property as `text` o `src`
 :::